otter-sec/solana-verified-programs-api/README.md

 - We recommend that developers use `/verify` to verify programs.
 This endpoint is designed to be used asynchronously.
 It will return a response immediately, and the verification process will run in the background.
 This endpoint is designed to be used by developers to submit verification jobs without waiting for the results.
 - The `/status` endpoint is designed to be used by explorers to check the status of a verification job.
 This endpoint is designed to be used by explorers to check the status of a verification job.
+- When a program verification occurred more than 24 hours ago, we return the cached result and initiate a new verification job in the background.
+This ensures the program's continued verification on-chain.

 ### Using Ellipsis Labs CLI